nstanford5/nftAuction/nft-auction-api.md

 md5: ae17b7d75b615cbac282ca0d776c6735
 range: 59-62
 ```
-- Line 59 starts that timeout and passes it our previously declared `end` constant.
+- Line 59 starts the timeout and passes it our previously declared `end` constant.
-- Line 60 is a necessary dummy publish.
+- Line 60 is a necessary dummy `{!rsh} publish`.
 - Line 61 returns LHS values as they are.

 We can now write the final transfer pattern.